The Small Print

 DCMI LTD Standard Terms and Conditions

 All engagements are different in time and scale, DCMI prefer to quote on an individual and personal basis.
+This is often processed by the pilots & their company to ensure the best possible rate and equipment applicable to the clients individual requirements.

 Engagements are as Camera Operator and/or Director of Photography and not as a pilot.
 DCMI supplies/collaborates with the pilot(s) and their affiliated companies.